ucsb-cs148/w25/_lab/lab09.md

 # Final Code Release and Deployment

-Look back on [Lab04 MVP Tag/Release instructions](https://ucsb-cs148.github.io/w23/lab/lab04/) to remind yourselves on how to do a tag and release and do a "Project Demo" Tag and numbered Release for your Code Freeze by **Fri, 03/17, 23:59:59**.
+Look back on [Lab04 MVP Tag/Release instructions](https://ucsb-cs148.github.io/w23/lab/lab04/) to remind yourselves on how to do a tag and release and do a "Project Demo" Tag and numbered Release for your Code Freeze by **Fri, 03/15, 23:59:59**.

 By the same deadline, add a `#Deployment` section at the bottom of your README.md, which points to a live testable version of your project, either on your deployment platform of choice, or to platform binaries (e.g. hosted on Google Drive).

-The deadline for your Manual and for the Design Document remains the coming **Fri 03/24, 23:59:59**, a day after the live project demonstration.
+The deadline for your Manual and for the Design Document remains the coming **Wed 03/20, 23:59:59**, two days after the live project demonstration.

 # Team Roles and Github Contributions